Investing In A PAFA Education

 Please note: GPA requirements for merit scholarships may differ from SAP GPA requirements.

 You must complete the appropriate percent of all courses attempted since the start of your enrollment in your current academic level (undergraduate or graduate).
-The completion percentage is calculated by dividing total hours earned by total hours attempted.
+The completion percentage is calculated by dividing the total hours earned by the total hours attempted.
 It is also important to understand how specific grades and/or course types count toward your completion percentage.
-The following grads count as attempted but not completed courses: Incomplete (I), Withdraw (W).
+The following grades count as attempted but not completed courses: Incomplete (I), Withdraw (W).
 Both transfers and advanced placement credits count as attempted and completed courses.
 The required completion percentages are detailed in the chart below.

 |Number of Earned Credits||Cumulative Completion Percent|